Kinga-AI/inzwa/docs/architecture.md

-## Inzwa Architecture: Real‑Time Shona Speech‑to‑Speech Assistant (Python‑Only)
+## Izwi Architecture: Real‑Time Shona Speech‑to‑Speech Assistant (Python‑Only)

 ### Vision and Goals